DevThrust/cosmos-db-rest-samples/docs.md

 The payload for the hashing function is based on the 4 components presented above using the following format: `"{verb}\n{resourceType}\n{resourceLink}\n{date}\n\n"` (note the extra new line at the end of the payload).

 The Base64 encoded result of the function will be used as the signature when constructing the Authorization header for the call.

+## Other updates to docs

+#### Replace a document
+    - in the Request section there is a mention of "{doc-name}" and "document name" it should be {doc-id}

+#### Query Documents
+    - Update docs to mention that cosmos expects a specific Content-Type in the POST request for a query, that does not include a value for CharSet (which is added by default by HttpClient in C#)